 Electrification presents an opportunity to create innovative products, but the nature of EV production could also threaten employment levels in the automotive industry.
 This is due to the much lower mechanical complexity of EV powertrains.
-A UBS-commissioned teardown of a Chevy Bolt found that the EV powertrain had over 80 percent fewer moving parts than a comparable ICE powertrain24 and improved technology and design will allow for greater EV powertrain integration, leading to even fewer parts.25
+A UBS-commissioned teardown of a Chevy Bolt found that the EV powertrain had over 80% fewer moving parts than a comparable ICE powertrain24 and improved technology and design will allow for greater EV powertrain integration, leading to even fewer parts.25

 This simplicity could reduce the amount of labor, and thus jobs, associated with vehicle production.
-Even if OEMs choose to produce EV powertrains in-house, which remains an open question, there could still be a reduction in employment at automakers.26 Ford has acknowledged this, telling its investors that the product simplification that comes from EVs can lead to a 50 percent reduction in capital investment and a 30 percent reduction in labor hours per unit compared to ICE production.27
+Even if OEMs choose to produce EV powertrains in-house, which remains an open question, there could still be a reduction in employment at automakers.
+Ford has acknowledged this, telling its investors that the product simplification that comes from EVs can lead to a 50% reduction in capital investment and a 30% reduction in labor hours per unit compared to ICE production.
+Similarly, Volkswagen CEO Herbert Diess has said that "The reality is that building an electric car involves some 30% less effort than one powered by an [internal combustion engine].
+That means we will need to make job cuts."